-The US Open is one of the world's premier tennis competitions, and fans can watch the court action with exclusive access.
-There are several packages available, such as the luxury suite in the Arthur Ashe Stadium, where guests will have prime courtside viewing from an air-conditioned private lounge and outdoor balcony seating, a private ensuite restroom, a customizable chef-curated menu along with their personal suite attendant.
+The US Open is one of the world's premier tennis competitions, and you can watch the court action with exclusive access.
+There are several packages available, such as the luxury suite in the Arthur Ashe Stadium, where guests will have prime courtside viewing from an air-conditioned private lounge and outdoor balcony seating, a private ensuite restroom, a customizable chef-curated menu along with your personal suite attendant.

 Visitors simply cannot leave New York City without taking in a Broadway show.
 With 41 professional theaters located along Broadway in Manhattan, it represents the best in commercial theater.
 The live theater experience allows show-goers to immerse themselves in the moment.
 Costumes, music, dialogue, choreography, lighting, and staging grab everyone's attention for a delightful, unforgettable experience.

 If heights aren't a problem, consider making the more than 1,100-foot sojourn to get a great, 360-degree perspective of the city at The Edge.
-Sip champagne on the highest outdoor Skydeck in the Western Hemisphere.
-The brave can stand on the glass floor to see the street 100 stories below them.
+Sip champagne on the highest outdoor skydeck in the Western Hemisphere.
+If you are brave enough, you can stand on the glass floor to see the street 100 stories below.